danhammer/web-mapping/lecture3/lecture3.md

 - Create two API calls for the rainy day, the URLs, with just the count of tweets (1) inside buildings, and (2) the total for San Francisco.

-#### Assignment
+#### Assignment 2

 Using the Property Land Use Tax lot Output (PLUTO) data table entitled `mnmappluto` in the CartoDB data library, along with the associated [data dictionary](http://www1.nyc.gov/assets/planning/download/pdf/data-maps/open-data/pluto_datadictionary.pdf), answer the following questions:
   1. How many tax lots are there in Manhattan?
 How much area does this cover?
   2. Show the growth of the city.
 Post a map that colors the tax properties by the year they were built in roughly 20 year increments (from 1900 through the present).
-How many lots are owned by New York University?
+How many lots in Manhattan are owned by New York University?
 What is their average number of floors?
-  3. Create a map that shows the lots colored by distance to public spaces.
+  3. Create a map that shows the lots colored by distance to public spaces in Manhattan.
 Note that the visualization is more reliable better if you **Create a dataset from query** -- duplicating dataset based on the required query -- before creating and styling a map.

 Submit your answers by following the template below: